benjamin-awd/WNV-Prediction/README.md

 These drones can also be fitted with a global positioning system (GPS) that can track flight patterns in conjunction with insecticide application.
 An operator can remotely pilot the drone or, in some cases, autopilot programs may be available for pre-programmed flights.
 Drones can be useful to target specific areas with larvicides or adulticides, as an alternative to truck-mounted applications that may require a high degree of drift of droplets in order to reach a target area in remote locations.
+These drones can spray potentially up to 80 acres in a day's work.

 In summary, drones could be more environmentally friendly than doing the same spraying procedure on foot, and are likely to be a lot more accurate due to the ability to spray from a fully-vertical angle.